Biology

 Common Area: Natural Science

 This seminar begins with an introduction to methods commonly used for genome sequencing and annotation.
 It then proceeds to consider selected topics in depth by using current primary literature.
 Examples of these topics include: the genomics of health and disease, the genomics of gene expression, genome evolution, and genomic conflict.
 Students also gain experience with various forms of scientific communication, including oral presentations, research proposal preparation, and peer review.
-Molecular and cellular biology.
+Biology Major distribution area: Molecular and cellular biology.

 Prerequisite: Biol 261 or Biol 262